-Okay, it’s not by Raymond Chandler but for a Perry Mason film, this one has got some nice twists.
-First of all, Perry’s Client is an ex-tennis player who is accused of killing his rich heiress wife played by none other than David Hasselhoff.
+Okay, it’s not by Raymond Chandler, but for a Perry Mason film, this one has got some nice twists.
+First of all, Perry’s client is an ex-tennis player, played by none other than David Hasselhoff, who is accused of killing his rich heiress wife.

 2) Perry Mason and the Case of the Sinister Spirit (1987)

-A horror writer invites famous guest to a hotel he owns after having written a novel where he obviously based characters on the guests and portrayed in an unflattering way.
-He calls them there ostensibly to sue for peace, but instead pulls a series of cruel practical jokes on them that bring up painful memories.
-For Publisher Jordan White (Robert Stack) this includes a reminder of the death of Jordan’s son in a swimming pool.
+A horror writer invites hosts a private party at a hotel for his friends and associates, who are suing him after he wrote a book whose characters are obviously based on them, in an unflattering way.
+The writer ostensibly intends to make peace with them, but he instead pulls a series of cruel practical jokes that bring up painful memories for everyone.
+For publisher Jordan White (Robert Stack), this includes a reminder of the death of Jordan’s son in a swimming pool.

-It surprises no one when the writer turns up murdered, thrown from the top of the Hotel and Perry’s hired by White to defend him.
+It surprises no one when the writer turns up murdered, thrown from the top of the hotel.
+The publisher is accused and Perry is hired by White to defend him.
 Paul Drake, Jr. is investigating.
 A witness who heard the dead man’s last word and saw him fall to his death is seemingly beset by supernatural occurrences, apparently being haunted.
 In what amounts to one of the most inexplicable scenes in all the movies, Perry impeaches the poor woman’s testimony.
 Decency aside, there was no real reason for this and it made Drake’s job harder.